Photo Credit: Lizzie Baker

 On technology, some of my questions are: Where can screendance live?
 Can video dance be kept completely online and if so, does it become a question of proprietorship on the Internet?
 How is social media affecting every aspect of dance consumption?
 How is dance film sustainable?

 My current research and work has a lens on ecofeminism and the patriarchal mechanisms that assimilate women and nature.
 Both often devalued and exploited, seeking elevation and liberation, the relationship between them is a rhizome of interconnections.
-Radical ecofeminism celebrates the relationship between women and nature through the revival of ancient rituals, creating a source of inspiration and empowerment.
-For socialist ecofeminism, environmental problems are rooted in the rise of capitalist patriarchy and the ideology that the Earth and nature can be exploited for human process through technology.
-Using history and theory, combined with text and poetry, we collaboratively weave movements that explore ideas of womanhood, cyclical patterns of nature and violence, migration, resistance, and identities in bloom.
+I find that using history and theory, combined with text and poetry, generates movements, motifs, and systems that can then collaboratively weave together in space.

 Over the next five years, I plan to continue the development of my research, while increasing the involvement of new technology throughout my work.
 Specifically, the goal is to increase my knowledge on projection mapping, reactionary, and interactive projections through performance in both traditional and non-traditional spaces.
 I am an artist who is not interested in only one ingredient of the work.
 I am trained to be the choreographer, the filmmaker, the director, the editor, and the producer.
 As such, I am constantly learning and growing in my field to do each element with intention and skill.